amitjoy/osgi-scr-graph/README.md

 --------------------------------------------------------------------------------------------------------------

-Note that, the command will only work if and only if Felix Gogo bundles are installed in the OSGi runtime.
+<b>Note that</b>, the command will only work if and only if Felix Gogo bundles are installed in the OSGi runtime.

 ##### Graph Generation